Fethiye To Marmaris Ferry: Seabus Guide

 Marmaris castle Turkey

 Make your way to the Old Town (Eski Marmaris).
 Wander through the narrow, cobbled streets and soak in the quaint atmosphere.
 Here, you can discover local shops selling handicrafts, textiles, and souvenirs.
-Be sure to visit the iconic Marmaris Castle, where you’ll find the ancient stone walls and breathtaking views of the harbor.
+Be sure to visit the iconic Marmaris Castle, where you’ll find the ancient stone walls and views of the harbor.

 4. Last-Minute Shopping